Is internal or external insulation better?

 As with external insulation, internal wall insulation must be installed carefully, completely and must not create a situation where the moisture levels in the wall rise which then has implications for any timber beams/joists buried in the wall.
 Wood fibre insulation has been shown to be the safest form of internal wall insulation to use in all levels of weather exposure as and so should be the first consideration for above ground insulation.
 It still allows a certain amount of drying towards the interior of the building and so external walls stay dry, maintaining the longevity of the timber in the walls.

 Internal insulation too can be used to renovate the interior of the building but generally the existing plaster is removed so that less space is taken up by the insulation, making it more replacement than renovation.
-It also alleviates many wall surface issues such as black mould or staining due to moisture from the interior condensing.
+It also alleviates many wall surface issues such as black mould or staining due to moisture from the interior condensing by raising surface temperatures above the dew point.

 However, internal insulation can only be used when the exterior surfaces of the wall are in good repair and weather is prevented from penetrating the exterior of the walls.
 This becomes more essential as the insulation levels are increased since there is less heat flow through the wall to dry it.
-For U-value targets below 0.5 W/m2K on bare stone or brick walls it may be advisable to use facade impregnation creams to reduce the absorption of the masonry and mortar, particularly on Southerly and Westerly faces of the building.
+For U-value targets below 0.5 W/m2K on bare stone or brick walls it may be advisable to use facade impregnation creams to reduce the absorption of the masonry and mortar, particularly on Southerly and Westerly faces of the building, in the UK at least.

 Whilst the use of these creams would seem counter-intuitive, they can perform a very useful function in reducing porosity and absorbency without significantly reducing vapour permeability.
 The material that soaks in to the wall is UV stable and they have life spans greater than 15 years.
 This ensures that the amounts of rain that soak into the walls is minimal and the risk of rain water penetration and accumulation is reduced.